partout-io/partout/README.md

 ## Usage

 **As per the GPL, the public license is not suitable for the App Store and other closed-source distributions.
-If you want to use Partout for proprietary or commercial purposes, please [contact me privately][license-contact].**
+If you want to use Partout for proprietary or commercial purposes, please [obtain a proper license][license-website].**

 ### Swift